 We all have doors and windows, vents and pipes.
-While sealing the most common entry points (by replacing door sweeps and window seals, for example) can alleviate bugs’ entrance, it’s not foolproof.
-So what can you do to make your house unattractive to bugs?
+Pest Control Exterminator and Animal Removal Service mentions that while sealing the most common entry points (by replacing door sweeps and window seals, for example) can alleviate bugs’ entrance, it’s not foolproof.
+So what can you do to make your house unattractive to pests?
 For one, clean up.
-Many insects have a terrific sense of smell, so they are able to find even the smallest of crumbs.
+Many pests have a terrific sense of smell, so they are able to find even the smallest of crumbs.
 Put food in sealed containers or in the fridge, and wash off cans and fresh fruits before storing.
 Pet bowls also should be cleaned regularly.

 Ants: Ants leave a chemical trail as they search for food.
 That’s why you’ll find hundreds, single file, headed to a tasty morsel.
 They also have a very good sense of smell, and are somewhat particular.
 Apparently, one smell they hate is black pepper, and another is cinnamon.
 Put a light dusting where ants have been seen.
 Another smell that bugs dislike: vinegar, which is a natural disinfectant.
 Put a 50/50 solution of white vinegar and water in a spray bottle and wipe down counters and shelves.
 A final natural trick for repelling ants: leave fresh cucumber peels in high ant-traffic areas.
 (It contains a compound that repels them.)

 Spiders: Spiders are also sensitive to vinegar.
 Mix a 50/50 solution of water and white vinegar in a spray bottle and spray where you regularly see spiders.
 According to Pest Control Houston King | PCHK experts, using essential oils—especially peppermint—as a natural insect repellent.
 Mix 10 drops of the oil into that same spray bottle.